schvin/openbsd-comcast-ipv6/README.md

 openbsd-comcast-ipv6
 ====================

-Simple recipe for using an OpenBSD router on for native ipv6 on Comcast (tested in Washington, DC).
-Does not include any `pf` modifications you may need to make for your ruleset.
+Simple recipe for using native ipv6 on an OpenBSD router from Comcast.
+Tested in Washington, DC.

+This recipe does *not* include any `pf` modifications you may need to make for your ruleset.

 * Install wide-dhcpv6: